Affair of the Spanish Marriages: Crisis

-British fears of a union between the French and Spanish crowns were long-held; they had been central to the War of the Spanish Succession a century and a half earlier.
+British fears of a union between the French and Spanish Crowns were long-held; they had been central to the War of the Spanish Succession a century and a half earlier.
 Guizot, intent on rebuilding relations with Britain and his friend Lord Aberdeen in the early 1840s, had come to an understanding with his British counterpart that Isabella, the Spanish queen, would marry a Bourbon of the Spanish or Neapolitan branches, rather than a Bourbon of France.

 Palmerston rejected this understanding which had been made with his predecessor, and instead revived the suggestion of Prince Leopold of Saxe-Coburg and Gotha as a suitor.
 The House of Saxe-Coburg and Gotha was closely linked to the British royal house; Queen Victoria's mother was born Princess Victoria of Saxe-Coburg and Gotha and her husband since 1840 was Prince Albert of Saxe-Coburg and Gotha.
-The British had backed the candidature of another Prince Leopold of Saxe-Coburg and Gotha as King of Belgium in 1830, and although he had married Louis-Philippe's eldest daughter, the French were confronted with the possibility of facing a Britain-aligned dynasty on both of France's northern and southern borders if Palmerston succeeded in his enterprise.
+The British had backed the candidature of another Prince Leopold of Saxe-Coburg and Gotha as king of Belgium in 1830, and although he had married Louis-Philippe's eldest daughter, the French were confronted with the possibility of facing a Britain-aligned dynasty on both of France's northern and southern borders if Palmerston succeeded in his enterprise.
 Guizot therefore determined to adamantly oppose any Coburg marriages.

-The affair connected also with the chaotic politics of mid-nineteenth century Spain.
+The affair connected also with the chaotic politics of mid-19th-century Spain.
 The French backed the ruling conservative moderados, while the British backed the opposition liberal progresistas, who desired to reinstate the liberal Spanish Constitution of 1812.
-In order to protect their political position, the moderados moved to carry out the French-backed marriages, over Palmerston's protestations, who insisted that the marriages were a breach of the 1712 Treaty of Utrecht.
+In order to protect their political position, the moderados moved to carry out the French-backed marriages, over Palmerston's protestations, who insisted that the marriages were a breach of the 1713 Peace of Utrecht.
 Palmerston's efforts failed – on 10 October 1846, Isabella's 16th birthday, the Spanish queen was married to her cousin, Francis, Duke of Cádiz, while her sister Luisa Fernanda was married to Antoine, Duke of Montpensier, the youngest son of Louis-Philippe of France.

 Aftermath

 Although the French won the day and prevented a British-backed suitor from becoming Spain's king consort, they and their moderado allies in Spain had to pressure the young queen into the marriage, as the Duke of Cádiz was thought to be impotent.
 The affair was a source of embarrassment for France.
-The rapprochement between Britain and France was wrecked, and Guizot sought allies instead among the reactionary Northern courts led by Metternich.
+The rapprochement between Britain and France was wrecked, and Guizot sought allies instead among the reactionary Northern courts led by Klemens von Metternich.
 This movement toward conservatism drove liberals from the ruling coalition in France, and contributed to the final end of the Orleanist monarchy in France two years later in the Revolution of 1848.

 Both of the marriages proved to be unhappy ones.